Table of Contents

 In 2015, according to the National Highway Traffic Safety Administration (NHTSA), around 500 individuals died in auto accidents due to tire failure.
 Defective tires can explode or cause rollovers leading to catastrophic injuries.

 Fuel System Defects

-Incorrect position of the fuel tanks, improper fuel filtration system and welding defects can make devastating explosions during an accident.
+Incorrect position of the fuel tanks, improper fuel filtration system, and welding defects can cause devastating explosions during an accident.
 In 2017, Mazda recalled thousands of their vehicles from the market after identifying a fuel system defect.